 On September 24th and 25th, Big Hit will proceed with the book building process, with the institutional investors from within and outside the country.
 The company will proceed to take the general subscriptions on October 5th and 6th, and are likely to complete the IPO listing process in the same month.

 Earlier this year, SK Biopharmaceuticals Co. raised $784 million becoming the largest Korean IPO in three years.
-With an estimated initial price offering (IPO) of 962.6 billion won (approx. $811 million), Big Hit Entertainment might pull off what could be the largest Korean IPO.
+With an estimated IPO of 962.6 billion won (approx. $811 million), Big Hit Entertainment might exceed the previously set record.

 As of the end of 2019, Bang Si Hyuk was the biggest shareholder of Big Hit Entertainment owning 45.12% shares, followed by the Korean gaming giant Netmarble Corp, headed by Bang’s cousin Bang Jun Hyuk, owning 25.1%.